Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Early Testing: Necessity, Soundness, Usability, and Effectiveness

+Our expert interviews highlighted the benefits of the maturity model and the framework's potential to increase organizational transparency.
+E3 voiced that \textit{``it is useful to [...] [assure] AI system against goals that the organization set out for the system in the first place because it provides motivation for organizations to improve their maturity''}.
+E1 expressed that if adopted industry-wide, the framework could \textit{``promote trust''} since there is currently \textit{``general obscurity of what organizations are doing''}.

-We found that it is crucial to conduct assurance in the early stages of the AI lifecycle to maximize effectiveness, for two reasons.
+Our framework's formal consideration of assurance in the ideation stage was identified as a novel and valuable contribution of our framework (E3).
+Indeed, from our pilot applications, we found that it is crucial to conduct assurance in the early stages of the AI lifecycle for two reasons.
 First, conducting early assurance enables detection of potential problems when they are typically easier to address.
 In one pilot application, despite the end goal of supporting the day-to-day work of the end-users, they were not adequately consulted in value proposition, resulting in \textit{``building something that no one was asking for''} (S1).
 As a result, this AI system was poorly received during testing and validation and never deployed.
 Carrying out AI assurance in value proposition would have resulted in a less costly failure.

 Second, conducting assurance early helps address lost and changing information.
-In both our pilot applications, there was stakeholder turnover: the team composition had changed over time, leading to knowledge gaps.
+In both pilot applications, there was stakeholder turnover: the team composition had changed over time, leading to knowledge gaps.
 For the business document tagging model, S4 was brought in later to address modeling difficulties and was not involved in the initial value proposition.
 For the housing resource allocation model, S5 revealed that there were three different iterations of teams developing the AI system.
 S9 said it \textit{``felt a little messy in [their] mind''} to answer questions about work in AI lifecycle stages that they had done a long time ago.